-I’m not going to lie and say no. I’ve dedicated books to Sofia.
+I’m not going to lie and say no. I’ve dedicated multiple books to Sofia.
 A photo of us is to this day the author photograph on my Tao te Ching:

 I can reply, “I have a daughter, but we’re not close right now.”
 And she will ask, because of who I am and what I do and the kind of person I date, “You don’t really seem like the kind of guy who wouldn’t be close to his own child.
 What’s up with that?”
 And then she will draw the story out of me piece by piece, question after question.
-(As you may understand, I have at this juncture been through this hundreds of times.)
+(As you may understand, I’ve been through this hundreds of times.)
 Or I can just cough up the whole bloody thing on my own, knowing it’s coming out no matter what anyway.

 It may be that Sofi took that to heart, and, having been raised in a crucible more fiery than any of us can imagine, went far, far away to forge herself according to her own lights.
 If that’s so, I celebrate it, never mind the cost to me.
-What I want for is the person who used to wander the West with me during summertimes, and sleep on our balcony at Esalen —
+What I want for the person who used to wander the West with me during summertimes, and sleep on our balcony at Esalen —

 — is for her to be well, first and always.
 And then, hopefully, to return to my life before I expire.
 Who wouldn’t want that?
-Who would not want this person to talk to, laugh with, mull over the events of the day and the cares of the world?
+Who would not want this person to talk to, laugh with, mull over the events of the day and the cares of the world: